Updated on July 20th, 2021

 You’ve decided to take up beekeeping.
 In addition to getting basic equipment, you of course need to get honey bees.

-After deciding where to get your bees, you need to decide if you want them in a “bee package” or a “nucleus colony” (a nuc, for short).
-We’ll explain each and why we suggest you start with a nuc if it’s within your budget.
+When deciding where to get your bees, you also need to decide if you want them in a “bee package” or a “nucleus colony” (a nuc, for short).
+We’ll explain each and why we suggest you start with a nuc, if it’s within your budget when you start beekeeping.